godotengine/godot-docs/development/cpp/core_types.rst

     memrealloc()
     memfree()

-These are equivalent to the usual malloc, realloc, free of the standard library.
+These are equivalent to the usual malloc, realloc, free of the standard C library.

 For C++-style allocation, special macros are provided: